How to Price Your Unused Gold Jewelry

 Once you've determined the purity of your gold, you need to measure it on a scale.
 Gold prices usually are quoted per troy ounce, which is equal to 31.1 grams, so you can easily divide the current gold price by 31.1 to get the price per gram.

-Look-up the current gold price, then calculate the melt value of your piece by simply multiplying the three factors you've identified: (1) the weight of your piece, measured in grams, (2) the purity of your piece, measured using percent, and (c) the current price of gold per gram.
+To determine the melt value of your gold piece, use the weight of your piece, measured in grams, the purity of your piece, measured by percentage, and the current price of gold per gram.

 For example, if gold is selling for $1,200 per troy ounce, the value of a 10-gram piece that is 12 karats would be calculated like this: